-The company pays provident fund contributions to publicly administered funds as per local regulations.
-The Company has no further payment obligations once the contributions have been paid.
+company fund The pays provident contributions to publicly administered funds as per local regulations.
+The Company further has no payment obligations once the contributions have been paid.
 The contributions are accounted for as defined contribution plans and the contributions are recognized as employee benefit expenses when they are due.